 By Mary Chase Mize, Ph.D., APC, NCC, with Afroze Shaikh, Hannah Cowart, Felicia Gatewood, Miranda Barzey and Sarah Evers

-September is National Suicide Prevention Month, and today is World Suicide Prevention Day — a day where the fight to end suicide is recognized on a global platform.
+September is Suicide Prevention Awareness Month (SPAM), and today is World Suicide Prevention Day — a day where the fight to end suicide is recognized on a global platform.
 Here at the H.O.P.E.
 Lab, suicide prevention is a part of our daily work and is the driving force behind our research and community outreach.
 We’d like to share ten things we wish everyone knew about suicide prevention.

 Here are the top 10 things: